GeminiLight/virne/README.md

 * 4️⃣ **In-depth Evaluation Aspects**: Enables insightful analysis beyond effectiveness, covering multiple practicality perspectives (e.g., solvability, generalization, and scalability).

 > [!IMPORTANT]
-> 🎉 We have released the [benchmark paper of Virne](resources/pdfs/virne_benchmark_paper.pdf).
+> 🎉 The [Virne benchmark paper](https://openreview.net/forum?id=jngvm9MGyv) has been accepted at ICLR 2026.
 Welcome to check it out!
 >
 > ✨ If you have any questions, please open a new issue or contact me via email (wtfly2018@gmail.com)